 Malformation of the toes in infancy and early childhood are rarely symptomatic.
 The complaints of parents are more cosmetic in nature.
 However, as the child matures these deformities progress from a flexible deformity to a rigid deformity and becomes progressively symptomatic.
 Many of these deformities are unresponsive to conservative treatment.
 Common digital deformities are underlapping toes, overlapping toes, flexed or contracted toes and mallet toes.
 Quite often a prolonged course of digital splitting and exercises may be recommended but generally with minimal gain.
 As the deformity becomes more rigid surgery will most likely be required if correction of the deformity is the goal.

 Underlapping Toes Description

 Underlapping toes are commonly seen in the adult and pediatric population.
 The toes most often involved are the fourth and fifth toes.
-A special form of underlaping toes is called clinodactyly or congenital curly toes.
-Clinodactyly is fairly common and follows a familial pattern.
+A special form of underlapping toes is called clinodactyly or congenital curly toes.
+Clinodactyly is fairly common and follows a familiar pattern.
 One or more toes may be involved with toes three, four, and five of both feet being most commonly affected.

 Overlapping Toes – Overlapping Fifth Toe Description

 This deformity is characterized by one toe lying on top of an adjacent toe.
 The most common toe involved is the fifth toe.
 When one of the central toes is involved the second toe is most commonly affected.
 The etiology of the condition is not well understood.
 It is thought that it may be caused by the position of the fetus in the womb during development.
 The condition my run in families so there may be a hereditary component to the deformity.